creaksville/Pixel/README.md

 Autorole Support (With Automatic Role Add when agreeing to Screening)

-Bump Reminder that Awards 300XP
+Bump Reminder that Awards 50 XP

 User Configurations

+Reddit Autoposts (Up to 10 Autopost Configurations)

+Webhook Support for RSS and Fun Fact

 Multi-Guild Support (Read More Below)

-Potential Automod?

 # Build the bot and self-host